SystemsBioinformatics/dynamic-community-fba/docs/1_installation/home.rst

    pip install cbmpy

 For more information and detailed documentation on using `CBMPy`, please refer to the `CBMPy GitHub repository`_ and the `CBMPy documentation`_.

+Please make sure `CBMPy` is up and running correctly before preceding with the analyses provided by `dcFBA`.
+See also: :ref:`cbmpy-guide` section

 .. _CBMPy GitHub repository: https://github.com/SystemsBioinformatics/cbmpy
 .. _CBMPy documentation: https://pythonhosted.org/cbmpy/modules_doc.html